-Saflufencil (14) + Imazethapyr (2) 0.022 + 0.063 2 oz OpTill Provides burndown and residual control of certain grass and broadleaf weeds.
-Can be applied in the fall preplant or preemergence on most soils, but should be applied at least 30 days prior to planting on coarse-textured soils with less than 2% organic matter.
+OpTill Pro is a co-pack mix with two containers each of OpTill and Outlook that will treated of total of 40 acres at the recommended rate.
+Provides burndown and residual control of grass and broadleaf weeds.
+Can be applied in the fall, preplant or preemergence on most soils, but should be applied at least 30 days prior to planting on coarse-textured soils with less than 2% organic matter.
 Do not apply after soybean begins to break through the surface of the soil.
 For optimum burndown activity, apply with MSO at 1% v/v, but not less than 1 pt/acre, plus 1.25 to 2.5% v/v liquid UAN fertilizer, or AMS at 8.5 to 17 lb/100 gal of spray solution.
-Do not apply pursuit or other imazethepyr products for the remainder of the growing season.
+Do not apply Pursuit or other imazethapyr products for the remainder of the growing season.
 Do not apply as a tank mix or sequentially with other PPO-inhibiting herbicides such as sulfentrazone, flumioxazin, or fomesafen within 30 days of soybean planting.
-Postemergence PPO-inhibiting herbicides such as FlexStar, Cobra, and Ultra Blazer can be applied 14 days after soybean emergence.
+Postemergence PPO-inhibiting herbicides such as FlexStar, Cobra, or Ultra Blazer can be applied 14 days after soybean emergence.
+Do not plant wheat for 4 months; corn for 8.5 months; alfalfa for 9 months; Clearfield canola or sunflower for 9.5 months; cotton, oats, sorghum, or sunflower for 18 months, or other crops not listed on the label for 40 months and a successful field bioassay following application.
+Refer to the herbicide label for maximum cumulative rates of saflufenacil or dimethenamid-P per cropping season.